point-4ward/Home-Assistant/README.md

 I have put a small comment block at the top of each file that hopefully will give some clues for anyone using this repo as a learning tool.
 At some point in the future I will try and put some more detailed comments on the more important/complicated bits.
 In the meantime, if I can clarify anything for anyone, just let me know.

 I use TravisCI to check my config every time it is pushed to Github.
 This runs a program that checks the configuration is sound and alerts me if it is not.
 Because this requires a `secrets.yaml` file and an `SSL certificate` I have added fake versions of these in the extras/travis_ci folder.
-My `.travis.yml` script then moves these folders to the correct place before running the program to prevent false negatives.
+My `.travis.yml` script then moves these files to the correct place before running the program to prevent false negatives.
 The redacted version of `secrets.yaml` is identical in format and layout to my real `secrets.yaml` so you can see how it is organised.

 ## Useful links/resources etc: